MayroseLab/MayroseLab/README.md

 Overall, all the nodes have 1472 cores.

-**Please note: users that at some point during they're studies had a user created for them under computer science directory must request Danny to change their defalut directory in power.
+**Please note: users that at some point during their studies had a user under computer science directory must ask Danny to change their defalut directory in power.
 The password must be reset as well.**

 **Syntax to submit a job:** qsub -q kerenh \<job_file_path\>